Seanl686/1-2_Group6_RecipesWireFrame/README.md

 ### Week 4: Final Testing and Deployment
 - Test project to ensure all feature requests have been met and it is fully operational (taste test)
 - Deploy your project to the assigned server(s) (serve it up)
-- Create your 10-minute presentation (show off your culinary skills)
+- Create your 10-minute presentation (show off our culinary skills)

 ## Roles and Responsibilities